 Q. Are Ringless Voicemail Drops legal in Maryland?

-A. Maryland has not classified Ringless Voicemail drops as illegal, however, the Maryland Telephone Consumer Protection Act (MTCPA) states that the calls must comply with the Code of Federal Regulations, about do-not-call registry.
+A. Maryland has not classified Ringless Voicemail drops as illegal, however, the Maryland Telephone Consumer Protection Act (MTCPA) states that the calls must comply with the Code of Federal Regulations, about the do-not-call registry.
 An important point to note here is that the regulations allow the means of telecommunication for commercial purposes which ARE NOT of the nature of advertisements or telemarketing.
 Which makes RVM for reminder campaigns completely legal.
 However, for this again, you would require consent from the recipients.

 Q. Are Ringless Voicemail Drops legal in Texas?